On fractional smoothness and $L_p$-approximation on the Gaussian space: Preliminaries

-be the Malliavin Besov space of fractional smoothness $\theta$ and fine-index $q$. \end{definition} We use the Burkholder-Davis-Gundy inequality for Brownian martingales with values in a separable Hilbert space.
-An explicit formulation is as follows: Assume for $i=1,2,.... $ progressively measurable processes $(L_t^i)_{t\in [0,1]}$ with $L_t^i:\Omega\to \R^d$ considered as row vectors and such that
+We use the Burkholder--Davis--Gun\-dy inequality for Brownian martingales with values in a separable Hilbert space.
+An explicit formulation is as follows: assume for $i=1,2,\ldots$ progressively measurable processes $(L_t^i)_{t\in[0,1]}$ with $L_t^i\dvtx \Omega\to\mathbb{R}^d$ considered as row vectors and such that

-then, for all $1<p<\infty$, there is a constant $c_{(\ref{eqn:BDG})}= c_{(\ref{eqn:BDG})}(p)\ge 1$ such that
+then, for all $1<p<\infty$, there is a constant $c_{\fontsize{8.36pt}{10pt}\selectfont{(\ref{eqnBDG})}}= c_{\fontsize{8.36pt}{10pt}\selectfont{(\ref{eqnBDG})}}(p)\ge1$ such that